dotherightthing/traktor-live-v1/README.md

 * `better-touch-tool/...`

-Double-click this file to add the `Trakor NK` launch button to your Touch Bar.
+Double-click this file to add the `NK Trakor Live` launch button to your Touch Bar.

 Alternatively BTT can be configured to launch actions from MIDI messages.